code0wl/inherito/README.md

 ###How to use
 This script has no depencies except for running it in a ES5 safe environment.
 Can be used for Node or Window environment.
 You may use es15 becuase of babel integration.
+Since Racer is the new factory, the options given to it will act as default options.

 	var Racer = inHerito.create({ carType: 'Porche', experience: 400 });
-Since Racer is the new factory, the options given to it will act as default options.

 You can then decide to keep using racer by typing

-	var Racer = inHerito.create({ carType: 'Porche', experience: 400 });
+	var JohnyFive = new Racer({});

+###Running the project
+Ensure that you have gulp-cli installed globally by

+	$ sudo npm i gulp-cli -g
+	$ npm i
+	$ gulp serve